enyo/dropzone-test/README.md

 * * *

 _If you want support, please use [stackoverflow](https://stackoverflow.com/questions/tagged/dropzone.js) with the `dropzone.js` tag and not the
-GitLab issues tracker.
+GitHub issues tracker.
 Only post an issue here if you think you discovered a bug or have a feature request._

 * * *